afcarl/sim-gui/README.md

-Readme

-This is SIM-GUI, a GUI for generating FLAME simulations and post-generation data processing.
+This is Sim-gui, a GUI for generating FLAME simulations and post-simulation data processing.
-The version is a refactoring of the original java code of SIM-GUI.

 VERSION HISTORY:

-SIM-GUI v0.9a
+Sim-gui 1.0
 (c) 2014 Philipp Harting

-SIM-GUI v1.0
-(c) 2014 Philipp Harting, Bohgdan Pukalskyi

 Features:
+- This version is the original java code of Sim-gui.

+Sim-gui 1.1
+(c) 2014 Philipp Harting, 2015 Bohgdan Pukalskyi

+Features:
+- Version 1.1 is a refactoring of the original java code of Sim-gui.
 - This version is template based.
-In SIM-GUI v0.9a the java code and code to generate the bash scripts were mixed inside the java code.
-In this version all bash scripts are templates, cleanly separating the two code bases.
-This allows to adapt the bash script templates without having to change any of the java code.
+In Sim-gui 1.0 the java code and the code to generate the bash scripts were literally verbatim inside the java code.
+In this version all bash scripts are templates, cleanly separating the two code bases, which allows to adapt the template files without a need to change the java code of the GUI.